raymond-w-ko/kuroi/README.md

 # kuroi
-A pure black GTK theme
+A pure black flat theme with emphasis on utility versus aesthetics